karl-mantle/victoria-3-cenj/README.md

 ### Trade and Buildings

 - Added several new trade goods
-- Construction sector can now be entirely privatized (ports soon to follow...)
+- Construction sector and ports can now be entirely privatized
 - Construction sector now relies on building materials rather than raw inputs and outputs mortgages and deeds (securities)
+- Ports now create charterparties (maritime contracts) that are require by trade centers
+- Trade centers now also require transportation for land-based trade
+- Road Network building added to create transportation and model road surfaces and teamsters, stagecoaches, inter-city motorcoaches, etc. creates transport, works like Railways
 - Copper and Copper Mines added to world, some production methods of late game buildings now require copper
-- Silver now a discoverable resource a la Gold Fields and a byproduct of Lead and Copper mines
+- Silver now a discoverable resource á la Gold Fields and a byproduct of Lead and Copper mines
-- Copper, Silver and Gold are all tradeable resources that are used by the Finance Sector to create currency
+- Copper, Silver and Gold are all tradeable resources that are used by countries Mints to create currency
+- Currency is used by the Finance Sector to create securities which satiate POPs financial product needs
-- Currency can also be created through bonds and gilts (securities) with the adoption of fiat money
+- Currency can also be created through securities with the adoption of fiat money
 - Decentralised nations will use bartering and have no standards of currency
-- Ports can be privately owned and produce shipping contracts (charterparties) which are used by trade centers to run their convoys

 ### Future Plans